Issawat/vscode-bunch/README.md

 ## How to use ?
 ---
-Bunch will start to watch changes and warn you if changes are over the limit right after vscode is started.
+Bunch will start to watch changes and warn you if the limit is reached right after vscode is started.

 ## How configure the limit and other settings ?
 ---